Category: Business Law Posted on Feb 08, 2024

 Accountants must follow specific accounting rules and regulations such as GAAP, GAAS, and any other standards, rules, and regulations applicable to the situation.

 If an accountant assumes the legal liabilities of an accountant but fails to abide by the rules of the profession and their client suffers financial losses, this failure may provide a basis for a negligence claim.
-Many cases may be the result of negligence independent of these standards.
-We know how to handle that as well.

 Common Mistakes by Accountants